alexmingoia/purescript-pux/docs/markup.md

 view = memoize \state -> div $ text state.message
 ```

->> It's important that `memoize` is only used at a top-level declaration –
+> It's important that `memoize` is only used at a top-level declaration and
->> not inside a view.
+> not inside a view.
 This is because PureScript is eagerly evaluated like
->> JavaScript.
-If `memoize` is used inside a view, it will recreate the memoized
+> JavaScript.
+If `memoize` is used inside a view it will recreate the memoized
->> function every time the view is called.
+> function every time the view is called.

 > #### Next: [Rendering](/docs/rendering)
 > #### Previous: [Events](/docs/events)